☀️Introducing Heatwave: The Perfect Brew for Summer!

 Step 1: Nursery/Planting - An unroasted green coffee bean is actually the seed of a coffee plant.
 The seed will germinate and produce a sprout within 6 weeks of being planted.
 The young plant will typically stay in the nursery for 4-8 months before it is ready to plant at the farm.
 From this point, it will take two to three years before they develop into fully mature plants; producing a sufficient yield.

-2. Harvest - Most coffee-producing countries have an annual harvest, although some countries like have two flowerings each year, resulting in two harvests.
-There is usually one major harvest per year, and it is labor intensive.
+2. Harvest - Most coffee-producing countries have an annual harvest, although some countries like Colombia have two flowerings each year, resulting in two harvests.
+The harvest is labor intensive.
 Specialty coffee is hand-picked to ensure that only ripe cherries are picked.
 Coffee pickers make multiple passes throughout the harvest season, which can last four to six months.

 3a.
 Natural Method is the simplest and oldest method of processing.
 Over 60% of the world’s coffees are processed this way.
 Harvested cherries are laid out on raised beds or brick patios under the sun.
 The fruit and skin are left on the beans to be dried and fermented on the patios.